GabeScott/standard-works-vault/General Conference/1994 October - Rowing Your Boat.md

 It is the same with us.
 Each woman needs to develop both gifts, the gift of faith and the gift of study, to the utmost of her capacity.
 We need to exercise both study and faith to become self-reliant.
 We need to understand their relationship to each other and to us.

 There are many kinds of self-reliance.
-According to the Church’s welfare guidelines, Providing in the Lord’s Way, “as we work toward self-reliance, we should prepare ourselves in the following areas: education; health; employment; home storage; resource management; and social, emotional, and spiritual strength.”1 Let’s look at one aspect of self-reliance—employment—and see how learning by both study and faith relates to this topic.
+According to the Church’s welfare guidelines, *Providing in the Lord’s Way,* “as we work toward self-reliance, we should prepare ourselves in the following areas: education; health; employment; home storage; resource management; and social, emotional, and spiritual strength.”[^1] Let’s look at one aspect of self-reliance—employment—and see how learning by both study and faith relates to this topic.

 We have faith in our prophets.
 They have counseled us that mothers with young children are especially needed at home.
 They remind us of the great needs of our children and their vulnerabilities during their growing years.
 The importance of the mother in building a secure, loving, stimulating environment in which children can grow up as healthy and self-reliant individuals is very important.
 The ideal family for raising children, we believe, is a stable, loving, two-parent family where young children receive full-time parenting.